 31.10.25

-Katowice, September 2025 — The State of Motherhood in Europe report was officially launched during the Congres of Women in Katowice, one of the largest gatherings of women leaders and advocates in Europe, which brought together nearly 10,000 participants.
+Katowice, September 2025 — The State of Motherhood in Europe report was officially launched in Poland during the Congress of Women in Katowice, one of the largest gatherings of women leaders and advocates in Europe, which brought together nearly 10,000 participants.

 The report provides an in-depth look at how motherhood shapes women’s lives across Europe — their economic security, mental health, and participation in the workforce — based on survey data collected in 11 European countries.